CiscoDevNet/devnet-express-cloud-collab-code-samples/README.md

 To open the workspace, simply go to the `sd` directory and type `code soft-devs.code-workspace`.

-By doing so, VSCode will load the debug options for each folder when entering debug mode (F5) without the need for you to open each folder individually with the `code .` command
+By doing so, VSCode will load the debug options for each folder when entering debug mode (F5) without the need for you to open each folder individually with the `code .` command.